 The Bloomberg Ophthalmology Library participates in the education mission of the John A. Moran Eye Center by providing published medical information and electronic resources that support the teaching, research, and clinical practice needs of faculty, fellows, residents, medical students, and staff of University of Utah Health, Department of Ophthalmology & Visual Sciences working in collaboration with the Eccles Health Sciences Library.
 The collection encompasses the literature of ophthalmology and the eye, and closely related health care fields.
 The library environment is conducive to independent thinking, research, and learning with materials representing all ophthalmology subspecialties.

-The Bloomberg library committee is pleased to announce the purchase of an electronic access program for the BCSC series, Focal Points, and other educational books published by AAO.
+The Bloomberg library committee is pleased to announce the purchase of an electronic access program for Focal Points and other educational books published by American Academy of Ophthalmology (AAO).

 Eccles Library has embedded the ezproxy links into the URL so it you are off campus you may click on one of the links which will prompt you to input your unid/password for immediate access.

-Click on the links below for direct access:
+Click on the link below for direct access:

 Additional e-books included (geared towards Residents)

 - Basic Principles of Ophthalmic Surgery, Thomas Oetting, 2nd ed.

 - Basic Techniques of Ophthalmic Surgery, James Dunn, Paul Langer